 1. Search (search engine):

-- While YouTube has removed some versions of Anwar al-Awlaki’s violent “Battle of the Hearts and Minds” lecture since December 2015, a search for “Anwar al-Awlaki Battle of the Hearts and Minds” on YouTube yielded 898 results as of June 5, 2017, up from more than 220 results in September 2016
+- Awlaki’s extremist and rallying “Battle of the Hearts and Minds” lecture is the first video to appear when conducting a search for Awlaki content.
+One copy of the lecture has been up on YouTube’s platform for more than eight months.
+A search for “Anwar al-Awlaki Battle of the Hearts and Minds” on YouTube yielded 991 results as of August 30, 2017, up from more than 220 results in September 2016.

 Excerpts from Anwar al-Awlaki’s “Battle of the Hearts and Minds” lecture: